-Improved Prosthetic Hand Gains A Lighter Touch And Easy Grip
+Improved Prosthetic Hand Has A Lighter Touch And Easy Grip

 Walgamott was the sole volunteer for a 14-month study conducted by a multidisciplinary team based at the University of Utah, and also included collaborators from the University of Chicago and the Cleveland Clinic.
 The findings were published Wednesday in the journal Science Robotics.

-The research team adapted a commercially developed prosthetic named the "LUKE Arm" — after the robotic hand the character Luke Skywalker got in the Star Wars film The Empire Strikes Back.
+The research team adapted a commercially developed prosthetic named the "LUKE arm" — after the robotic hand the character Luke Skywalker got in the Star Wars film The Empire Strikes Back.

-The original LUKE Arm had been designed to perform a variety of movements, but the Utah collaboration significantly improved it by figuring out how to mimic the way the human brain sends a signal to the hand to touch an object, and how the hand sends a signal back in response to touching it.
+The original LUKE arm had been designed to perform a variety of movements, but the Utah collaboration significantly improved it by figuring out how to mimic the way the human brain sends a signal to the hand to touch an object, and how the hand sends a signal back in response to touching it.

 "The nerves that communicate and control the hand and the nerves that send information back up to the brain still exist even after the hand has been amputated," explains Jacob George, a doctoral student of biomedical engineering at the University of Utah and one of the lead authors of the study.